mayankdhyani97/CRUD-PHP/README.md

 Table Name:hello

-This is simple CRUD php project for my collage projects. hope you like this one.
+This is a simple CRUD php project for my college projects. hope you like this one.

-you can visit my website urmil8989.online for more projects.
+You can visit my website urmil8989.online for more projects.